Hester Swift, June 2020

 European Court of Human Rights and European Commission of Human Rights

-The Court's decisions and other documents appear in these official series, all held at IALS:-
+European Court of Human Rights decisions and other documents are published in these official series, all held at IALS:-

-- Publications of the European Court of Human Rights.
-Series A: Judgments and Decisions - cases 1960 to 1995; cited as 'ECHR', or 'Series A'.
+Publications of the European Court of Human Rights.
+Series A: Judgments and Decisions (cases 1960 to 1995), cited as 'ECHR', or 'Series A'.

-- Publications of the European Court of Human Rights.
-Series B, Pleadings, oral arguments, and documents - cases1960-1988; cited as 'Series B'.
+Publications of the European Court of Human Rights.
+Series B, Pleadings, oral arguments, and documents (cases 1960-1988), cited as 'Series B'.

 The decisions of the now-defunct European Commission of Human Rights were published in the following series, both held at IALS:-

 The Court of Justice of the European Union

-See also: Common Market Law Reports and All England Law Reports (European Cases).
 For further information about EU research, see IALS Library's European Union research guide.

 Arbitration falls into the category of public international law when it involves the resolution of disputes between states.
 Commercial arbitration is not covered by this guide, but ASIL's Electronic Resource Guide has a chapter on researching international commercial arbitration.
 The following sources cover arbitral awards in disputes between states: